 Bill joined Watsi on March 13th, 2013.
-Eight years ago, Bill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Bill's most recent donation traveled 8,500 miles to support Christopher, a hardworking 30-year-old from Kenya, to fund a surgery to fix a fractured right collarbone.
+Nine years ago, Bill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bill's most recent donation traveled 1,900 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.

 Bill has funded healthcare for 65 patients in 12 countries.